What is the SCC Opportunity Network?

 The "magic" of this initiative happens when those who have graduated from Getting Ahead and those who are committed to supporting them come together to discuss the barriers and opportunities to moving out of poverty in our community.
 That’s why we need YOU at the table.

-Our Community Meetings are open to all community members and take place quarterly (every 3 months), always on the third Tuesday from 6:00-7:30pm.
-Our next community meeting will take place on Tuesday, April 16th from 6:00-7:30pm at West Grove United Methodist Church.
+Our Community Meetings are open to all community members and take place quarterly (January-April-July-October), always on the third Tuesday from 6:00-7:30pm.
+Our next community meeting will take place on Tuesday, October 15th from 6:00-7:30pm at West Grove United Methodist Church.

 In between our Community Meetings is where the real action takes place, through each of our "Discovery Groups," action teams that were formed to address the issues our Getting Ahead graduates have identified as crucial to breaking the cycle of poverty in our area.
 These groups are made up of community members from all backgrounds and are in need of more committed individuals to push their work forward.